Afghanistan secures billions in aid, but donors urge progress | DW | 24.11.2020

 "Failure on either account would see Afghanistan slide backwards with disastrous consequences, including further displacement possibly on a large scale," he said in a statement.

-In addition to ministers from about 70 countries, the conference was also attended by humanitarian organizations also participated.
+In addition to ministers from about 70 countries, the conference was also attended by humanitarian organizations.

 Ghani's wife, Rula Ghani, spoke at the conference on Monday, delivering a keynote address on sustainable peace-building.
 She was joined by Afghan Foreign Minister Mohammad Haneef Atmar, Grandi and UN Human Rights High Commissioner Michelle Bachelet.